UPDATE: The 2019 Palme d’Or has been awarded to Bong Joon-ho’s “Parasite.” Browse the full list of winners here.

 Needless to say, anything can happen.
 Some jury decisions are unanimous; others stem from divided reactions.
 The most acclaimed movie of the festival can reach the finish line with ease — as with last year’s “Shoplifters,” which later scored an Oscar nomination — or the prize can fall to a late surprise, as it did in 2008 with “The Class.”
 The most recent surprise may have been 2014’s “Winter Sleep,” a three-hour plus Turkish drama from Nuri Bilge Ceylan that barely got a U.S. release.

-Acclaimed French director Céline Sciamma (“Girlhood”) makes her long-overdue Competition debut with this vivid period drama, which focuses on an 18th century lesbian romance about a painter (Noémie Merlant) hired to create a portrait of a woman from a wealthy family (Adèle Haenel) without her knowledge.
+Is it time for another historical win?
+No woman has won the Palme d’Or since Jane Campion became the first, in 1993, for “The Piano.”
+Since then, plenty of women have won prizes for their filmmaking at Cannes, from Andrea Arnold to 2019 Cannes juror Alice Rohrwacher.
+But acclaimed French director Céline Sciamma (“Girlhood”) is in the perfect position to seal the deal, with one of the most widely beloved movies at this year’s festival.
+Sciamma makes her long-overdue Competition debut with this vivid period drama, which focuses on an 18th century lesbian romance about a painter (Noémie Merlant) hired to create a portrait of a woman from a wealthy family (Adèle Haenel) without her knowledge.
 In the process, the two women fall in love, against the backdrop of a magical seaside landscape.
 Sciamma’s sharp, picturesque imagery meshes with the palpable erotic sparks between her two stars, who transform this emotionally resonant two-hander into a riveting portrait of hidden sexuality without reducing the premise to a gimmick.

 In the process, the movie is also shrewd rumination on art, family, and the broader quest for companionship that gives its story a universal hook.
-Sciamma’s film isn’t the most ambitious narrative achievement at the festival, and its quiet narrative arc means that descriptions of it don’t jump off the page the way some flashier entries (like “Les Misérables”) do — but the Cannes jury will have plenty of time to consider which Competition film truly showcases the very best filmmaking as a whole, and it’s hard to imagine that many of them wouldn’t put Sciamma’s achievement at the top of the list.
-Plus, no woman has won the Palme d’Or since Jane Campion for “The Piano,” and Sciamma’s just the sort of rising talent for whom a historic win could seal her stature as a major auteur.
+Sciamma’s film isn’t a groundbreaking narrative achievement, and its quiet narrative arc means that descriptions of it don’t jump off the page the way some flashier entries (like “Les Misérables”) do — but the Cannes jury will have plenty of time to consider which Competition film truly showcases the very best filmmaking as a whole, and it’s hard to imagine that many of them wouldn’t put Sciamma’s achievement at the top of the list.
+Plus, Sciamma’s just the sort of rising talent for whom a historic win could seal her stature as a major auteur.

 The directorial debut of Ladj Ly is a relentless tale of mounting tension between tough police officers and an oppressed Muslim population in modern-day Paris.
 Ly’s jittery, naturalistic style spends much of its running time focused on several officers as they clash with the neighborhood youth, and one conflicted new recruit (Damien Bonnard) with a moral conscience.
 The suspense builds to an anxiety-inducting showdown involves the bubbling frustrations of a local Muslim boy (Issa Perica) whose pithy crimes receive a nasty comeuppance.